MattStanl3y/WikiSearch/README.md

 ## Setup

-This project uses a virtual environment with all required libraries pre-installed, here are the _steps to run the virtual enviornment_:
+This project contains a **_requirements.txt_** file.
+Here are the steps:

-1. Ensure Python 3.x is installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/) if needed.
+1. Make sure Python is installed on your system

-2. Clone this repository or download the script and associated virtual environment.
+2. Clone this repository

+3. Create virtual environment:

+   - On Windows:
+     ```
+     python -m venv venv
+     ```
+   - On macOS and Linux:
+     ```
+     python3 -m venv venv
+     ```

-3. Activate the virtual environment:
+4. Activate the virtual environment:

    - On Windows:
      ```